apache/accumulo-instamo-archetype/src/main/resources/archetype-resources/README.md

 installed by following the steps below.

 ```
-vim src/main/java/${package}/AccumuloApp.java
+vim src/test/java/${package}/ExampleAccumuloUnitTest.java
 mvn package
 ```

-After packing the code, you can run one of the below applications.
+The maven package command will run the unit test.
+After packing the code, you can also run one of the below applications.

 Map Reduce
 ----------